-In this article, we will discuss the Angular Sweep Algorithm in C++ with its implementation.
+In this guide, we will explore the Angular Sweep Algorithm in C++ along with its practical application.

 Example 1: